helioshe4/Mocktail/README.md

 # 🍹Make Me a Mocktail - Mocktail Recommender App

-P.S - Make sure you `pip install python-docx` for the app to work
+P.S - Make sure you `pip install python-docx` in command prompt for the app to work

 This mocktail recommender provides you with a list of mocktails that you can make with the chosen ingredients, along with instructions and images as well as missing ingredients (maximum of two missing ingredients), saved in a doc file named **mocktail.docx** which would be saved in the directory where you have saved this project.